robertpiosik/CodeWebChat/README.md

 **Guiding principles**

-- initialize chatbots—don't scrape responses
+- Initialize chatbots—don't scrape responses
-- free forever—community effort
+- Free forever—community effort
-- privacy first—operates locally
+- Privacy first—operates locally
-- lightweight—about 1MB of code
+- Lightweight—about 1MB of code

 **CWC is for you if you're**